CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 NCAR Atmosphere Forcing
 -------------------------

-The NCAR forcing was used in earlier standalone runs on the gx3 grid, and the Consortium continues to do some limited testing with this forcing dataset.
+The NCAR atmospheric forcing was used in earlier standalone runs on the gx3 grid, and the Consortium continues to do some limited testing with this forcing dataset.
 Monthly average data for fsw, cldf, fsnow are read.
 6-hourly data for Tair, uatm, vatm, rhoa, and Qa are also read.